mgijax/mgisolr/README.md

 The mgisolr product includes:
 1. the definitions for the various Solr indexes supporting the MGI web site
-2. knowledge of how to take those definitions and build the necessary directory hierarchies for the fe, snp, and gxd Solr servers
+2. knowledge of how to take those definitions and build the necessary directory hierarchies for the fe, snp, and gxd Solr instances

 It assumes:
 - the Solr executable resides elsewhere in the file system